FlameskyDexive/Basic-3D-Collision-Phsyics/README.md

 A basic program to show off some 3D collision methods.

 ********
-For anyone who sees this and is interested in using it, its still a work in progress and is subject to change.
-I have not kept consistent naming conventions, etc because I am still working on it.
-If you wait a few days I should finish it up with comments and everything, maybe a week max?

 For anyone interested here is an excellent free PDF book on collision: http://www.r-5.org/files/books/computers/algo-list/realtime-3d/Christer_Ericson-Real-Time_Collision_Detection-EN.pdf